-- Slow down and drive at a speed that suits the conditions.
-And, if the fog appears to be lifting don’t suddenly speed up; you may find yourself back in thick fog in the blink of an eye.
+- If the fog appears to be lifting, don’t suddenly speed up to catch up because you may find yourself back in thick fog in the blink of an eye.

 - Don’t drive distracted.
 Your full attention, as always, is required.

 - Skip using your vehicle’s cruise control.
 You should be in complete control when conditions are less than ideal.